trueos/trueos-docs/trueos-handbook/install.rst

    Disk or Partition Selection

-.. note:: When installing without EFI, :guilabel:`Install rEFInd` is not available.

 The first hard disk is typically selected.
 To install on a different disk, use the :guilabel:`Disk` drop-down menu to select the install disk.